-You can use Communications Professional to manage subscriber preferences by creating a landing page and populating it with Communications Professional interests.
+You can use Informz to manage subscriber preferences by creating a landing page and populating it with Informz interests.
 On the landing page, interests will be represented as check boxes.

 - Include a link to your landing page form in your message template.